firozkhan18/technologies-notes/recap.md

-Here is an example of security configurations in Angular:
+### Example of security configurations in Angular:

 1. To implement security in Angular, you can use Angular Route Guards to protect routes based on user authentication and authorization.
 2. Create a service to authenticate users using JWT tokens or OAuth.